Flag Register

 has executed.

-The Auxiliary Carry flag is set when a 1 bit carries out of position 3 in the least significant
+Auxiliary Carry flag is set when a 1 bit carries out of position 3 in the least

 byte of the destination operand.